pygreece/community/organization/principals/en.md

 ## Summary

-The document is analyzing the structure of the PyGreece AMKE, as the legal entity of the community, and the PyGreece community principals.
+The document is analyzing the structure of the PyGreece AMKE, as the legal entity of the community, and the PyGreece community principles.
 A nice schema, summarizing the PyGreece AMKE structure and the main activities done by the community is the following:

 ![PyGreece Organizational Structure](../../assets/img/pygreece_organizational_structure.jpg)